Regional Homelessness Authority unveils scaled-back five-year plan

-The King County Regional Homelessness Authority has scaled back the scope of the latest draft of its five-year plan after officials and residents balked at the $10 billion to $12 billion figure proposed in January.
+The King County Regional Homelessness Authority has scaled back the ambitions of its five-year plan after officials and residents balked at the $10 billion to $12 billion figure proposed in January.

 If adopted, this would be a foundational document guiding the authority’s work going forward, and this new iteration replaces an emphasis on the huge amount of need with a list of actions the authority can take now to make the homelessness system more efficient.